-- Test Environment: All interactive testing will be performed in a mirrored production environment. - CGM Enterprise EHR will use MS teams to record the interactive test session. - The plan for interactive testing the criteria described below in the real world will be to enter information for care setting categories to demonstrate how the certified functionality would work in the Real World in those settings as a representative sample of all the settings in which CGM Enterprise EHR software is deployed.
+- Test Environment: All interactive testing will be performed in a mirrored production environment. - o CGM Enterprise EHR will use MS teams to record the interactive test session. - The plan for interactive testing the criteria described below in the real world will be to enter information for care setting categories to demonstrate how the certified functionality would work in the Real World in those settings as a representative sample of all the settings in which CGM Enterprise EHR software is deployed. - Test Data: Interactive testing will be performed using test patient data specific to the settings being tested in the mirrored production environment to be as representative as possible of Real-World patients.
+This precaution will be taken to reduce the risk of exposure to PHI.